stellirin/pubsub/README.md

 ## Init Container

 PubSub topics on GCP are of the form `projects/project/topics/topic`.
-The emulator creates topics using the environment variables below:
+PubSub subscriptions on GCP are of the form `projects/project/subscriptions/topic.subscription`.
+The emulator creates topics and subscriptions using the environment variables below:

 ### `PUBSUB_EMULATOR_HOST`